 After the episode featuring Marilyn DePue’s murder, and the subsequent search for Dennis DePue, aired on Unsolved Mysteries, Dennis panicked and fled the safety of his hideout which had protected him for eleven months.
 Living under the alias Hank Queen in Dallas, Texas, Dennis soon found himself embroiled in a lengthy police chase, which ended with his suicide in Mississippi.

-It’s interesting to think how closely the events of Jeepers Creepers parallel the real life DePue case and it’s even more interesting that it seemingly took so long for anyone to make the connection.
+It’s interesting to think how closely the events of Jeepers Creepers parallel the real life DePue case.
+And it’s even more interesting that it seemingly took so long for anyone to make the connection regarding the true story that likely inspired Jeepers Creepers.
 The video appears to have surfaced on YouTube in 2011 but that is a full ten-years beyond the release of Salva’s film.

 So, if you are ever driving along a desolate stretch of road and happen to come across a person dumping a body, take a picture, call the police, and get the hell out of there!